readwritetools/rwt-orthographic-earth/readme.md

 <table>
 	<tr><th>Abstract</th></tr>
-	<tr><td><p>The <span class=product>JavaScript Orthographic Earth (JOE)</span> web component renders an interactive map of Earth where an entire hemisphere is visible.
-Its viewing angle can be rotated and tilted by the user to show Earth from any point of reference.</p> <p>Data can be added to the map using network-friendly TopoJSON layers.
+	<tr><td><p>The <span class=product>Orthographic Earth</span> DOM component renders an interactive map of Earth where an entire hemisphere is visible.
+Its viewing angle can be rotated and tilted by the user to show Earth from any point of reference.</p> <p>Data can be added to the map using network-friendly <i>quantized</i> topoJSON layers.
 Data points can be linked to external databases to allow users to explore spatial-based thematic patterns.</p> <p>Data layers can be styled using a declarative language for visual style sheets.</p> </td></tr>
 </table>

 ### Background